jcaddel/maven-s3-wagon/README.txt

 This wagon enables communication between Maven and Amazon S3.

-A pom containing a reference to this wagon can publish a Maven site to S3 as well as deploy artifacts.
+pom's with a reference to this wagon can publish build artifacts to S3 as well as Maven generated web sites.

-When uploading the contents of a directory the system property "maven.wagon.threads" controls the number of simultaneous uploads the wagon will attempt to use (default is 50)
+When uploading the contents of a directory, API calls to S3 are multi-threaded.

+This allows directories with a lot of content (eg when invoking mvn site-deploy) to be published very quickly

 Add this to the build section of a pom: